 While most families typically experience short periods of benefit receipt, external economic conditions and policy changes can influence spell length.
-For example, the state established the automatic redetermination of TCA benefits during the partial child support sanction results in a 25% reduction of the entire TCA grant amount (FIA, 2021b).

-pandemic (Maryland Department of Human Services [DHS], 2020).
+For example, the state established the automatic redetermination of TCA benefits during the pandemic (Maryland Department of Human Services [DHS], 2020).
 This policy change, combined with the economic conditions of the pandemic, may have led families to stay on the program longer than they would have otherwise.
 A second example is the end of full-family sanctions in Maryland for noncooperation with child support and noncompliance with work requirements14 (FIA, 2021b).
 In lieu of case closure (full-family sanction), families experience only a partial reduction15 in their TCA benefits.
 Therefore, families continue to receive reduced TCA benefits and their benefit amount is restored in full once requirements are met (FIA, 2021b).
 This policy change potentially impacts the duration of benefit receipt for families in the TCA program.